ad07015/neo-homework/README.md

 **Functional requirements:**
 - [ ] Handle special cases for countries with multiple region codes, e.g. 'Isle of Man' - 44 (1624, 7524, 7624, 7924)
-- [ ] Figure out how to find records where the provided phone number starts with the country code without using findAll()
 - [ ] Implement a simple front page

 **Quality of life improvements:**